A couple of weeks ago I heard a terrible thing in the news.

 I decided I wanted to do something.

-I decided I would also create a group and make hexagons.
+I decided I would also create a facebook group, where many people would come together and make hexagons.
+The hexagons would then be sent to me, where I would join them together into the blanket.
 Hexagons are a great shape to join together.
 And so much nicer than squares

 Then I decided I may as well create the pattern for it too.